- All Topics

 Contaminant particles in hydraulic systems are measured in microns.
 One micron is one-millionth of a meter.
-The clearances inside most pumps and valves are approximately 0.0004 inch.
+The clearances inside most pumps and valves are approximately 0.0004 inches.

-A red blood cell is 0.0003 inch or 8 microns.
+A red blood cell is 0.0003 inches or 8 microns.
 A particle much smaller than what the human eye can see is capable of causing a hydraulic system failure.

-Hydraulic filters should be selected to protect the most critical component in the hydraulic system.
+Hydraulic filters should be selected to protect the most critical components in the hydraulic system.

 In the “old days,” a 10-micron filter was used to protect a system without servo valves, but there was no measurement for how efficient the 10-micron filter was.
-Did it remove all particles that were 10 microns and above, some of the particles or 25 percent?
+Did it remove all particles that were 10 microns and above, or only some of them?

 A desiccant breather can